 The program consists of two parts: a group travel seminar through German-speaking Europe in March and early April, followed by the semester enrollment at the university in Freiburg.
 The Freiburg Study Group is sponsored by Colgate’s German Department, and is open to students in all academic fields.

 In 2020, the group travel in March and April includes stays in Munich, Vienna, Prague, Dresden, and Berlin During this travel period, students begin their first two courses: the advanced language course GERM 341 and the literature and culture seminar GERM 457.
 The semester at the University of Freiburg begins on April 20, 2020 and ends on July 25, 2020.
 At the University of Freiburg, students can take elective courses in any discipline and receive credit for majors in most fields.

 Prerequisites and Selection Criteria

-This course addresses the needs of American students studying and living in a German environment.
-It focuses on the language skills needed for coping as a student at a German university.
-A first part is taught by the director while the group travels; a second part is taught in Freiburg by the director and tutors in accordance with the specific needs of the individual student.
+GERM 341 Advanced Conversation and Composition (Prof. Swensen).
+This course focuses on the language skills needed for excelling as a student at a German university.
+The first part is taught by the director while the group travels; the second part is taught in Freiburg by the director and local personal tutors in accordance with the specific needs of the individual student.